Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Difficulty walking

-Because symptoms vary considerably, healthcare providers do not recommend the same brace for every person.
+Because symptoms can vary widely, healthcare providers do not recommend the same brace for everyone.

 How Healthcare Providers Choose the Best Knee Brace for Meniscus Injuries

-Rather than selecting braces based on one symptom alone, providers typically evaluate several factors:
+Instead of selecting braces based on one symptom, providers typically evaluate several factors:

 MRI findings